University of Ottawa Profile

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
-Check out residence life at uOttawa.
+Read more about residence life at uOttawa.

 Getting to uOttawa by bus is a convenient option for many students.
 The transit way is a big part of the OC Transpo (Ottawa’s public transit system).
 It provides rapid transit service across the entire city on bus-only roadways and intersects with the O-Train.
-Learn more about your public transportation options.
+Read more about public transportation options.

-Pay and permit parking is available on campus to students and visitors.
-Visit Parking Services for information about purchasing permits, visitors and daily parking rates, parking maps, and bicycle racks across uOttawa’s campus.
+Paid and permit parking is available on campus to students and visitors.
+Visit the Parking Services website for information about permits, visitors and daily parking rates, parking maps and bicycle racks across uOttawa’s campus.

-Wellness in mind, body, and spirit is important to your success at university.
-The University of Ottawa Health Services (UOHS) is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you through UOHS.
+Wellness in mind, body and spirit is important to your success at university.
+University of Ottawa Health Services (UOHS) is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+This section lists some of the services available to you through UOHS.

-UOHS offers health services in the areas of family medicine, specialty medicine, physiotherapy, psychiatry, and other services. uOttawa’s health and medical team includes a nurse practitioner, registered nurse, mental health counsellor, dietitian, social worker, and psychiatrist.
-Contact the office for hours and services.
+UOHS offers health services in the areas of family medicine, specialty medicine, physiotherapy, psychiatry and other services. uOttawa’s health and medical team includes a nurse practitioner, registered nurse, mental health counsellor, dietitian, social worker and psychiatrist.
+Visit the UOHS website for hours and services.

 Counselling and Coaching Service

 Students sometimes experience setbacks or face roadblocks to their personal or academic success, and can find it difficult to ask for help.
 Please contact the staff at Counselling and Coaching Service if you are feeling lost, facing a problem you don’t know how to handle or wishing you could talk to someone in a safe place.

-For more information on the well-being services provided by UOttawa, contact University of Ottawa Health Services.
+For more information on the well-being services provided by UOttawa, visit the University of Ottawa Health Services website.
 You can also visit the Indigenous Resource Centre for information on the cultural aspects of health.